ariga/atlas-provider-hibernate/README.md

 In your `atlas.hcl` file you will need to invoke the Spring application instead of the `schema` gradle task.

+## Maven

+A maven plugin is coming soon.

 ### License

 This project is licensed under the [Apache License 2.0](LICENSE).